Outdoor Adventure Coordinator

 - Standard First Aid & CPR C

 - Completion of a police record check for the vulnerable sector

-The time commitment is May 2018 to September 2018.
-On-site requirements at the campsite (in Parham, Ontario, and London, ON) include the Staff Orientation weekend (May 9-13, 2018) and two weeks of Camp Ten Oaks (July 27 – August 5, 2018 and August 24 – September 1, 2018).
+The time commitment is May 2019 to September 2019.
+On-site requirements at camp includes the Staff Orientation weekend (May 9-12, 2019) and two weeks of Camp Ten Oaks (July 26 – August 4, 2019 and August 23 – September 1st, 2019).
 Off-site requirements include being available on a volunteer basis from May to September of the camping season to carry out the duties of the position.

 For the first time, we have moved from a volunteer staff team to hiring all roles as paid staff.
 This change comes from an effort to make it easier for CTO staff to join us for both weeks of camp; to take valuable time away from their lives and jobs to support our campers.
 Pay for this position is $450/week.